Giuslock/Giuslock.github.io/_posts/2024-09-24-AzureSecAnalyzer.md

 ### Output Format
 The results are saved as an .xlsx file for easy analysis.
 You can quickly identify weak security settings and take the necessary actions to secure your environment.

+### Get Involved
+If you find AzureSecAnalyzer helpful or have ideas for improvements, contributions are welcome!
+Head over to the [GitHub repository](https://github.com/Giuslock/AzureSecAnalyzer) to create a pull request or submit issues.